saku-bruh/sakuPS/README.md

   Step 4: After the "npm install" command has finished type "npm run start" and crepeSR should start.

-  Step 5: Now you should see a "config.json" file , open it with NotePad or your main text editor and change:
-"MONGO_URI": "mongodb://localhost:27017/crepesr",
-to
-"MONGO_URI": "mongodb://0.0.0.0:27017/crepesr",

 ###### PART 3: Starting & Playing the Game

  Step 1: Within the CrepeSR command prompt, create an account with the command: